 She is currently the Creative Director of the Essential Communications and Managing partner of her eponymous brand, The Eugenia Abu Media, TEAM.
 Eugenia recently joined the board of Savannah center for democracy, development and democracy.

-A 1981 graduate of English from the Ahmadu Bello University Zaria, Eugenia obtained a Masters in communication policy studies from the City University London in 1992, graduating with a distinction.
+A 1981 graduate from the Ahmadu Bello University Zaria, Eugenia obtained a Masters in Communication Policy studies from the City University London in 1991, graduating with a distinction.
 She also holds a Masters in Creative Writing from Keele University Staffordshire, United Kingdom.
 She has certificates in Educational psychology, Guidance and Counselling and TV presentation.

 Eugenia has attended several international conferences across the world and has served on several national and International bodies including the National human rights commission, the Lagos state innovative council, This day Editorial board and Nigeria's vision 2020 technical committee on the media.